coherentgraphics/python-libcpdf/README.md

 Obtaining the DLLs
 ------------------

 The DLLs `pycpdflib` and `cpdflib` are required.
-They are free for non-commercial use.
-Commercial use requires a license.
-The DLLs can be obtained
-here:
+They may be obtained here:

 <https://github.com/coherentgraphics/cpdflib-binary>